packetgeek/si4703/README.md

 # si4703
 This folder contains the various files that I'm working on for the Si4703 breakout board.
+(These are functional.)
 For instructions on compiling, read the source code for each.

 * registers.c - Has no control over the chip but dumps the Si4703's registers to the command line.
 (Note: you need to run si4703-init first, or registers.c will dump mostly 0's.
 Requires no argument.
 * reset-bus.sh - A short script that resets the GPIO pin config.
 This was valuable while working out the code.
 Requires no argument.